whole-tale/wt-design-docs/users_guide/export_run.rst

 BagIt Format
 ^^^^^^^^^^^^
-Tales exported under BagIt have additional metadata and an additional ``fetch.txt`` file that lists where external data resides.
+Tales exported as BagIt have additional metadata (WRT TO WHAT BASELINE?) and an additional ``fetch.txt`` file that lists where external data resides.
 Tales that are exported in this format also have the ability to be run locally.